Mabbyn History, Family Crest & Coats of Arms

 Early Notables of the Mabbyn family (pre 1700)

 More information is included under the topic Early Mabbyn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mabbyn family to the New World and Oceana
+Migration of the Mabbyn family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Mabbyn: Edward Mabin settled in Virginia in 1623; Andrew Maben arrived in Philadelphia in 1864; another Andrew Mabin arrived in Philadelphia in 1879.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.